 Your Medicare Analysis from Evan & Michelle Tunis

-What if I sign up for Premium-free Part A later?
+What if I Enroll In Medicare for Premium-free Part A later?

-You can sign up for Part A anytime after you turn 65.
-Your Part A coverage starts 6 months back from when you sign up or apply for benefits from Social Security.
+You can sign up for Medicare Part A anytime after you turn 65 and have been getting social security or disability benefits.
+When you sign up for Medicare Part A, your Part A coverage starts 6 months back from when you sign up or apply for benefits from Social Security.
 Coverage cannot start earlier than the month you turned 65.
-After your Initial Enrollment Period ends, you can only sign up for Part B and Premium-Part A during one of the other enrollment periods.
+After your Initial Enrollment Period ends, you can only sign up for Medicare Part B and Medicare Premium-Part A during one of the other enrollment periods.

 You can sign up between January 1st – march 31st of each year, called the General Enrollment Period.
 Coverage begins July 1st.
 You might pay a monthly late enrollment penalty if you don’t qualify for a Special Enrollment Period.